freedomofpress/securedrop-client/README.md

 ## Updating dependencies

-We have several dependency files: `dev-requirements.txt` (Linux) and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://pypi.securedrop.org/).
+`dev-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://pypi.securedrop.org/).
 Whenever a dependency in `build-requirements.txt` changes, our team needs to manually review the code in the dependency diff with a focus on spotting vulnerabilities.

 If you're adding or updating a dependency, you need to:

-1. Modify either `requirements.in` or `dev-requirements.in` (depending on whether it is prod or dev only) and then run `make update-pip-requirements`.
-This will generate `dev-requirements.txt` and `requirements.txt`.
+1. Modify either `requirements.in` or `dev-requirements.in` (depending on whether it is prod or dev only)
+2. Run `make update-pip-requirements`.
+This will generate `dev-requirements.txt` and `requirements.txt`

-2. For building a debian package from this project, we use the requirements in `build-requirements.txt` which uses our pip mirror, i.e. the hashes in that file point to wheels on our pip mirror.
+For building a debian package from this project, we use the requirements in `build-requirements.txt` which uses our pip mirror, i.e. the hashes in that file point to wheels on our pip mirror.
 A maintainer will need to add the updated dependency to our pip mirror (you can request this in the PR).